Project-X9/DevOps/README.md

 >sudo nano /etc/nginx/sites-available/default

-Then we edit the nginx config file as shown in the IMPORTANTGUIDLINES.txt file Then restart nginx using the following command
+Then we edit the nginx config file as shown in the "Files needed for deployment" section Then restart nginx using the following command
 >sudo systemctl restart nginx